Chris Froome: 2021: a new chapter; Israel Start-up Nation

-2022–2025: Israel–Premier Tech
+2022–2026: Israel–Premier Tech and retirement

 Froome made his 2022 debut at the Settimana Internazionale di Coppi e Bartali after a knee tendon inflammation.
 At the end of May, while riding the Mercan'Tour Classic, Froome managed his best result since his crash at the 2019 Critérium du Dauphiné, when he finished 11th in the mountain race.
 On stage 12 of the Tour de France, which was a high mountain stage that finished atop Alpe d'Huez, he bridged up to the breakaway with Tom Pidcock about halfway through the stage, and finished top three of a Tour de France stage for the first time since the 2018 Tour de France.
 He failed to start stage 18, while in 26th overall, following a positive test for COVID-19.
 He returned to racing at the Vuelta a España, but did not record a top-50 individual finish on any of the stages, describing the event as a "tough race".

 Froome started his 2023 season in Australia, riding the Tour Down Under and Cadel Evans Great Ocean Road Race UCI World Tour events, along with the Melbourne to Warrnambool Classic national event, where he recorded his best finish of this block of racing, with 12th place.
 He led at the Tour du Rwanda, but finished outside the top twenty overall, having spent some of the fifth stage in a solo breakaway.
 Froome missed out on being selected for the 2023 Tour de France.

 At the start of the 2024 season, Froome competed in the Tour du Rwanda, where he helped teammate Itamar Einhorn to victory on stage 2.
 Following this he competed in the Tirreno–Adriatico.
 On stage 2 he crashed, and did not start stage 5, suffering from a fractured wrist as a result of the crash.
 Following two months of recovery, Froome returned to competition in the Mercan'Tour Classic and thereafter rode in three stage races as a domestique.

 At the start of his 2025 season, Froome suffered a crash in the final stage of the UAE Tour, resulting in a broken collarbone and his abandonment of the race.
 Froome was not selected as part of the team's 2025 Tour de France squad, having last taken part in 2022.

 On the 27 August 2025, Froome was involved in a serious crash, resulting in several injuries including broken ribs, a collapsed lung and a lumbar vertebrae fracture and had to be airlifted to hospital.
 It was later revealed that he had suffered a life-threatening heart injury, which was repaired during surgery.

+On 3rd July 2026, it was announced that Froome had retired from professional cycling, having not raced since his serious crash in August 2025.